 I went into this Lord’s Day with a near-empty fridge and no menu plan.
-That’s not good any day of the week, but especially on a Sunday.
+That’s not good any day of the week, but especially on a Lord’s Day.
 For months now I’ve been working toward having my grocery shopping and cooking done Saturday so I can truly rest from my work and worship God on the Lord’s Day, as He designed.

 So this morning, I asked God to please provide food for us this day.
 Here’s how He did.

 Thankfully, Trevor didn’t have to lead worship at our Cazenovia church plant today, so I asked if he’d make his delicious “floppy eggs” for breakfast.
 He whipped them up—along with the last of the frozen hash browns—all while carrying Hudson in the carrier.
 What a “super-mom” dad!

 God’s Daily Provision

 I saw Steve walk into Missio with his arms full of fresh baked loaves of bread.
 Pick us, pick us!
 I silently wished.
 (Steve is an older widower who gifts homemade bread to congregants each Sunday.)
 Steve chose my father-in-law for his first gifting, and my father-in-law passed it on to us!
 God’s kind provision.

 A Favorite, Easy Lunch Recipe: Tuna Melt Sandwiches